isso84/ABRTTDMS-modeling-and-verification/README.md

   )
 ```

-The results of checking the liveness properties in CADP is given in the following figure:
+The results of checking the liveness properties in CADP are given in the following figure:
 <img width="1157" height="729" alt="Screenshot from 2026-03-11 05-08-14" src="https://github.com/user-attachments/assets/54575c91-02ee-421e-97f5-694aca0dcd94" />